ETHZ-IT-SeC/telegram2mm/README.md

 - Importing non-private Supergroups.
 (Probably just works, but might be non-trivial wrt. to user management.)
-- Importing Telegram Channels, Forums, Basic Groups, Megagroups or Gigagroups.
+- Importing Telegram Forums, Basic Groups or Gigagroups.
 - Bots in groups
 - Support for voice messages
 - Support for video messages